MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-arc-register-local-ui.md

 ## Next steps

-- Deploy your Azure Stack HCI, version 23H2 via one of the following options:
+- Deploy your Azure Stack HCI, version 23H2 system via one of the following options:
   - [Via the Azure portal](../deploy/deploy-via-portal.md).
   - [Via the ARM template](../deploy/deployment-azure-resource-manager-template.md).